NextGenSoftwareUK/Our-World-OASIS-API-HoloNET-HoloUnity-And-.NET-HDK/README.md

 This will increase peoples awareness of the good or bad karma they are collecting and will help them become more conscious of their moment by moment actions.
 This will help them strive to become a better person and to reach their full potential doing as much good as they can in the world.
 This will help manifest a better world for us all that much faster, when everyone is doing all they can to help co-create it.

-**The OASIS API & Our World are expressions of true Unity Conciousness manifested within the technical sphere.**
+**The OASIS API & Our World are expressions of true Unity Consciousness manifested within the technical sphere.**

 The karma will be grouped into the following categories: